IBM/sms-analysis-with-wks/README.md

 After issuing this cURL command, it is clear in the server response that we can see domain specific entities like `Offer`, `Offer_Period`, and `Merchant`.

-> Note: If using IAM apikeys for authentication, replace the first line in the curl command with:
+> Note: If using an IAM API key for authentication, replace the first line in the curl command with:
 ```
 curl -u "apikey":"$APIKEY" \
 ```